Shrimp and Corn Chowder - a delicious lightened-up version of a comforting classic.

 Instructions

-- Boil Potatoes Put the cut potatoes and ½ teaspoon salt into a medium saucepan filled halfway with water.
+- Put potatoes and ½ teaspoon salt into a medium saucepan filled halfway with water.
 Bring to a boil and cook for 10 minutes, until potatoes are just tender.
-(They will soften up more in the soup) Drain and set aside.
+(They will soften up more in the soup.)
+Drain and set aside.

-- To Serve Divide soup among 4 bowls.
-Crumble bacon and sprinkle on top, along with sliced green onions.
+- To Serve, divide soup among bowls.
+Crumble bacon and sprinkle on top, along with sliced scallions.

 - Prep Time: 15 mins